Alcohol on Campus

 • Most students do not binge drink!

-Less than 50% of students report drinking 4 (females) or 5 (men) or more drinks in one occasions.
+Less than 50% of students report drinking 4 (females) or 5 (men) or more drinks in one occasion.

 • Most students do not drive after drinking.